cvs-health/testaro/README.md

 The Playwright “Receives Events” actionability check does **not** check whether an event is dispatched on an element.
 It checks only whether a click on the location of the element makes the element the target of that click, rather than some other element occupying the same location.

-### Test-package duplicativity
+### Tool duplicativity

-Test packages sometimes do redundant testing, in that two or more packages test for the same issues, although such duplications are not necessarily perfect.
+Tools sometimes do redundant testing, in that two or more tools test for the same defects, although such duplications are not necessarily perfect.
 This fact creates three problems:
-- One cannot be confident in excluding some tests of some packages on the assumption that they perfectly duplicate tests of other packages.
+- One cannot be confident in excluding some tests of some tools on the assumption that they perfectly duplicate tests of other tools.
-- The Testaro report from a job documents each package’s results separately, so a single defect may be documented in multiple locations within the report, making the direct consumption of the report inefficient.
+- The Testaro report from a job documents each tool’s results separately, so a single defect may be documented in multiple locations within the report, making the direct consumption of the report inefficient.
-- An effort to aggregate the results into a single score may distort the scores by inflating the weights of defects that happen to be discovered by multiple packages.
+- An effort to aggregate the results into a single score may distort the scores by inflating the weights of defects that happen to be discovered by multiple tools.

-The tests provided with Testaro do not exclude any apparently duplicative tests from packages.

 To deal with the above problems, you can:
-- revise package `test` commands to exclude tests that you consider duplicative
+- configure `test` acts for tools to exclude tests that you consider duplicative
-- create derivative reports that organize results by defect types rather than by package
+- create derivative reports that organize results by defect types rather than by tool
 - take duplication into account when defining scoring rules

 Some measures of these kinds are included in the scoring and reporting features of the Testilo package.